Good Habitat in the Dwarf Cichlid Aquarium

 factor because of the dense plantings.

-My approach to plants is to grow them
+My approach to plants is to

 my fish so I want those that will do well in the environments I provide

 naturally to my fish - low light & soft acid water.
 I

 more specific information about the plans I grow and how I grow them in

 give you my secret here.
 Trial and error.
 That's my